 Configure domain federation and public IM connectivity settings to boost your network for conferencing.

-	- Install client applications and Office 365 desktop setup
+- Install client applications and desktop setup

-	Ensure client applications are properly updated and configured for Office 365.
+Last up on phase two of your O365 checklist is to determine if client applications are properly updated and configured for Office 365.

 - Assign licenses

 If you have not already done so, assign licenses to employees through the Microsoft Online Services Portal to grant access to Office 365.
 Enable Exchange Online, SharePoint Online, and Online IM services.